Carroll Shelby: Non-Ford projects

 In 1963 the Rootes Group, manufacturer of Sunbeam automobiles, wanted Shelby to upgrade their Alpine sports car to a more powerful version, using the Ford small-block V-8 engine, as he had done with the AC Cobra.
 Shelby did so and Rootes, pleased with the results, named the upgraded model the Tiger.
-In 1967 Chrysler bought Sunbeam and decided to use their own small block engine in the vehicle.
+In 1967 Chrysler bought Sunbeam and decided to use their own small-block engine in the vehicle.
 However, their engine would not fit and marketed the cars with Ford engines until the supply ran out and the model was discontinued.

-In his later years, Shelby brought several lawsuits against companies making copies of the Cobra body for use on kit cars – ostensibly for copyright, trademark, and patent violations.
+In his later years, Shelby brought several lawsuits against companies that were making copies of the Cobra body for use on kit cars – ostensibly for copyright, trademark, and patent violations.
 Despite the litigation, the Cobra kit car industry continues to thrive.

-One of the lawsuits involved the Superformance Brock Coupe, a copy of the original Shelby Daytona Coupe.
-The Superformance Brock Coupe was designed by Pete Brock, who had also designed the original Daytona Coupe for Shelby.
-Shelby American sued Superformance after the company had developed and begun production of the Superformance Brock Coupe.
-Eventually, the litigation was settled, though the terms of the settlement have never been released to the public.
-As a result of the agreement between the two companies, the product is now known as the Shelby Daytona Coupe, despite being neither designed nor built by Shelby American.
-Nearly 150 of these new Shelby Daytona Coupes have been built as of February 2007.
+Shelby American sued Superformance for producing its Superformance Brock Coupe, a copy of the original Shelby Daytona Coupe—both designed by Shelby's racing-school partner Pete Brock.
+The terms of the settlement have never been released to the public, but the product is now known as the Shelby Daytona Coupe.
+Nearly 150 had been built as of February 2007.

 In 2002, Unique Performance, a company of Farmers Branch, Texas, purchased a license from Carroll Shelby Enterprises to place his name on a series of continuation vintage vehicles.
 This company specialized in recreating 1960s-style Shelby Mustangs.
 They purchased used Mustangs and installed updated versions of the Shelby 325-horsepower 302-cubic-inch V8 engine.
 They also use modern five-speed manual transmissions, brakes, steering, suspension, interiors, and entertainment systems.
 Because Shelby's license was purchased, these cars have Shelby serial numbers.